AC01010/Connor-McCartney.github.io/_posts/2000-01-12-CryptohackMISC.md

 ### Bruce Schneier's Password

-A solution to Bruce 2 is a solution to this.
+A solution to Bruce 2 is also a solution to Bruce 1.

 ### Bruce Schneier's Password: Part 2